Greg Ballard

 Gregory Alan Ballard (born November 20, 1954) is an American politician, author, and businessman who served as the 48th mayor of Indianapolis, Indiana.
 He is a retired Lieutenant Colonel from the United States Marine Corps.

 On November 6, 2007, he defeated two-term incumbent Democratic Mayor Bart Peterson by 51% to 47%.
 It was described as one of the biggest upsets in the political history of Indiana.
-He was re-elected to the position in 2011 by the same margin.
+He was re-elected to the position in 2011 by a somewhat larger margin.

-Early life, education, and military service
+Early life and education

-Ballard was born at Methodist Hospital of Indianapolis to Duard and Mary Ballard.
-He was born and raised in the city.
+Ballard was born at Methodist Hospital of Indianapolis, on November 20, 1954, to Duard and Mary Ballard.
+He was born and raised in the Indianapolis.
 He graduated from Cathedral High School, a Roman Catholic school.
-Ballard earned a bachelor's degree in Economics from Indiana University Bloomington.
-Ballard became a member of Delta Tau Delta.
+Ballard earned a bachelor's degree in economics from Indiana University Bloomington, where he was a member of Delta Tau Delta, a social fraternity.

+Career

 After graduating, he joined the United States Marine Corps.
 He continued his education while serving in the Marines, becoming a distinguished graduate of the Marine Corps Command and Staff College, and attained a master's degree in military science from the Marine Corps University, which included operations analysis studies.
 While stationed in California, he met his future wife Winnie.
 He later was transferred to Okinawa, Japan.

 He served in the first Gulf War.
 His military career culminated in his service with the United States European Command in Stuttgart, Germany, where he retired in 2001 with 23 years of service.
 While in the service, he earned numerous awards, including the Legion of Merit, the Meritorious Service Medal, the Kuwait Liberation Medal, the Marine Corps Expeditionary Medal, the Humanitarian Service Medal, and the Military Outstanding Volunteer Service Medal.

-Business career

 Beginning in 2001, Ballard worked for Bayer in Indianapolis, before becoming self-employed as a leadership and management consultant.
 He authored and self-published The Ballard Rules: Small Unit Leadership.
 He has also taught seminars at the Indiana Business College.